KuangjuX/hypocaust-2/README.md

 - [ ] multiguest supported

 ## Tips
-- When the hypervisor is initialized, it is necessary to write the `hcounteren` register to all 1, because it is possible to read the `time` register in VU mode or VS mode
+- When the hypervisor is initialized, it is necessary to write the `hcounteren` register to all 1, because it is possible to read the `time` register in VU mode or VS mode.

+(refs: The counter-enable register `hcounteren` is a 32-bit register that controls the availability of the hardware performance monitoring counters to the guest virtual machine.
+When the CY, TM, IR, or HPMn bit in the hcounteren register is clear, attempts to read the cycle, time, instret, or hpmcountern register while V=1 will cause a virtual instruction exception if the same bit in mcounteren is 1.
+When one of these bits is set, access to the corresponding register is permitted when V=1, unless prevented for some other reason.
+In VU-mode, a counter is not readable unless the applicable bits are set in both `hcounteren` and `scounteren`.
+`hcounteren` must be implemented.
+However, any of the bits may be read-only zero, indicating reads to the corresponding counter will cause an exception when V=1.
+Hence, they are effectively WARL fields.)
 - When the hypervisor initializes the memory for the guest, it needs to set all the mapping flags of the guest memory to RWX, although it needs to be modified in the end.
 Otherwise, when the guest allocates memory for the application, it will not be executable, causing `InstructionGuestPageFault`.

 ## Design Docs